cobilab/cryfa/README.md

 <b>Cryfa: a FASTA encryption and decryption tool.</b>
 Cryfa uses AES symmetric encryption, with very fast processing times.
-Cryfa can be applied to any fasta file.
+Cryfa can be applied to any fasta file (DNA sequences with headers).

 ## INSTALLATION